Decoupling Understanding from Reasoning via Problem Space Mapping for Small-Scale Model Reasoning: Methods

 \subsection{Step I: Problem Space Mapper Training}

 To decouple understanding from reasoning, a problem space mapper \( M \) is instantiated as an LLM that maps natural language questions into a standardized problem space.
 While explicit templates enforce standardization, they are labor-intensive and may impede comprehension by SLMs.
 To balance standardization and flexibility, an implicit template mechanism is proposed, using a codebook to softly guide the output style of $M$.
 The mapping aims to 1) improve SLMs' understanding and 2) reduce the complexity of the problem space.
-To facilitate this, we cluster the training data based on fundamental question similarity using k-Nearest Neighbors (kNN) \cite{1053964} over representations \( \mathbf{z}_i \) encoded from each question \( Q_i \), its description, and answer via model \( M \).
+To facilitate this, we cluster the training data based on fundamental question similarity using k-Nearest Neighbors (kNN) over representations \( \mathbf{z}_i \) encoded from each question \( Q_i \), its description, and answer via model \( M \).
 As no ground-truth labels exist, we adopt GRPO~\cite{shao2024deepseekmathpushinglimitsmathematical} to optimize \( M \) based on the average correctness $r_{\text{acc}}$ of frozen SLM’s responses to mapped problem \( Q_i' \).
 To prevent \( M \) from solving the problem directly, we apply a cheating penalty $r_{\text{cheating}}$ if \( Q_i' \) includes solution-specific terms (e.g., keywords like “answer value”) not present in \( Q_i \).
 The total reward is:

 However, RL alone cannot sufficiently enforce standardization.
 To simplify the problem space, implicit templates conditioned on cluster labels \( t_i \) are introduced.
-Specifically, a codebook $C$ of \( n \) implicit template tokens \( \{T_1, \ldots, T_n\} \) and corresponding query keys \( \{k_1, \ldots, k_n\} \) is constructed, with both \( \{T_i\} \) and \( \{k_i\} \) randomly initialized.
+Specifically, a codebook $C$ of \( n \) implicit template tokens \( \{T_1, \ldots, T_n\} \) and corresponding query keys \( \{k_1, \ldots, k_n\} \) is constructed, with both \( \{T_i\} \) and \( \{k_i\} \) randomly initialized parameters and optimized by loss.
 During training, for each problem \( Q_i \), the template token \( T_{t_i} \) is selected and concatenated with the original input as \( x_i = [Q_i; T_{t_i}] \), guiding \( M \) to produce the mapped question \( Q'_i \).
 To encourage alignment between \( Q'_i \) and its assigned template, we define a template similarity loss based on the InfoNCE~\cite{He_2020_CVPR} objective: